dotnet/docfx/docs/designs/xref.md

             docs/b.json: |
                 {"conceptual":"<p>Link to <a href=\"/a\">Title from docs</a></p>\n"}
         ```
         - If the current branch is `test`, and the build type is `PR build` or `branch build`, the UID href should fall back to `master` because `test` might not exist on UID definition repository.
-And Document hosting service will not handle this fallback for build.
           ```yaml
           # External UID `a` is defined in `docs`, whose title is `Title from docs`
           inputs: